 Now you can see that the Employee ID’s are separated from the original column and placed in the new column.

-This time we will select the Split at each occurrence of the delimiter option
+This time we select the Split at each occurrence of the delimiter option.

 Now you can see, text at each occurrence of the comma is separated from the original column and placed in a new column.

 Let me try another delimiter.
-For the demonstration, we are selecting the following column, and split that column using the Space delimiter.
+For the Power BI Split Columns demonstration, we are selecting the following column and split that column using the Space delimiter.

 Now you can see the different columns that stored the split text at each occurrence of space.

-Split Columns by Number of Characters in Power BI
+Power BI Split Columns by Number of Characters

-Selecting the By Number of Characters option will open the Split Column by Number of Characters window.
+Selecting the By Number of Characters option opens the Split Column by Number of Characters window.

 - Number of Characters: Please specify the number of characters used to split the column.

-- Once, as far left as possible: This option will split the left most string before number of characters.
+- Once, as far left as possible: This option split the leftmost string before the number of characters.

-- Once, as far right as possible: This option will split right most string after the number of characters.
+- Once, as far right as possible: This option split the right-most string after the number of characters.

-- Repeatedly: Text will split for every 5 characters.
+- Repeatedly: The text split for every 5 characters.

-Whatever the changes you made here will not effect until you hit Apply.
-Let me hit Close & Apply option under the Home tab.
+Whatever the changes you made (Split Columns in Power BI) won’t affect until you hit Apply.
+Let me hit the Close & Apply option under the Home tab.